-VR glasses and 3D shots of properties also create a good impact.
+VR glasses and 3D shots of properties also create a tremendous impact.
 Real estate dealings can be exhausting both for realtors and clients.
 VR can minimize the driving and walking to view multiple properties, the need to remember numerous details about each one, the stress of choice, and other frustrations.
-VR showcases of properties ensure good exposure, can gather millions of views, engage international buyers, and dramatically reduce the time to close a sale.
-A realtor can lead a tour through a property remotely and even see where the client is looking, addressing issues in real time.
+VR showcases of properties ensure good exposure, gather millions of views, engage international buyers, and dramatically reduce the time to close a sale.
+A realtor can lead a tour through a property remotely and even see where the client is looking, addressing issues in real-time.
 Exploring 3D plans through VR also bridges the gap between an architect’s or designer’s imagination and the real world.

 AR-enriched promotional materials and VR experiences featuring 3D videos of locations can empower travel companies to entice clients to buy trips.
-Cities and individual entrepreneurs should also employ AR in facilitating navigation and creating shows that draw tourists.
+Cities and individual entrepreneurs can also employ AR in facilitating navigation and creating shows that draw tourists.

+A VR museum is more likely to stand out and ensure steady attendance by providing experiences transporting visitors to other ages and places.
 At museums and galleries, adding more in-depth information about exhibits or bringing them to life on a mobile screen ensures a fuller and more delightful experience.
-VR can give visitors even better educational and cultural experiences.
+VR and AR can provide visitors with even better educational and cultural educations.

-If you are looking to use virtual reality in businesses and institutions related to education, there are many opportunities as well.
-For example, AR/VR can be a massive upgrade to a library.
-Enable patrons to view books in 3D or watch 3D immersive videos.
+If you are looking to use virtual reality in businesses and institutions related to education, there are many opportunities.
+For example, AR/VR can be a massive upgrade to a library enabling patrons to view books in 3D or watch 3D immersive videos.

 AR technology can facilitate and accelerate processes at factories.
 AR enables engineers to demonstrate prototypes, construction sites, etc., and share their vision.
 AR markers on equipment help to monitor the work in progress.
 Digital maps and plans save time and promote understanding.
 AR glasses can give manufacturing and field workers real-time data that helps to reduce errors and improve accuracy, safety, and quality.